NeuroXiq/RobiniaDocs/README.md

 If You have a small or medium size .NET Core project - try RobiniaDocs!\
 RobiniaDocs is a simple documentation hosting platform for .NET Core projects\
+\
-Main idea behind RobiniaDocs is to provide fast and easy to use project documentation website\
+Main idea behind RobiniaDocs is to provide fast and easy to use project documentation platform.\
-that can be used as a default documentation website or temporary documentation platform\
+RobiniaDocs can be used as a *default project documentation* or *temporary documentation* for projects that does not have  any documentation yet.\
-if Your project does not have any documents explorer yet.
-Only this is needed is nuget package name
+Only thing  needed is nuget package name.

 ---